ApiLogicServer/Docs/docs/Database-Connectivity.md

 ## dbvis

-A very popular tool, with support for exporting tables and data.
+[dbvis](https://www.dbvis.com) is a very popular tool, with support for exporting tables and data.

 For local connections, consider resetting `trustServerCertificate`: